Kentucky in the War of 1812: Kentucky militia service in U.S. Army campaigns

-Isaac Shelby, Kentucky's 1st and 5th Governor and Revolutionary War hero, helped lead the Kentucky militia in the War of 1812 in the liberation of Fort Detroit from the British when he was in his 60s, leading to its renaming as Fort Shelby.
-Shelby also joined General Harrison in pursuing the retreating British troops led by Major General Sir Isaac Brock and the Indian leader Tecumseh into Canada, defeating them and killing Tecumseh at the Battle of Moraviantown, called by the Americans the Battle of the Thames.
+Isaac Shelby, Kentucky's 1st and 5th Governor and Revolutionary War hero, helped lead the Kentucky militia in the War of 1812 in the recapture of Fort Detroit from the British when he was in his 60s, leading to its renaming as Fort Shelby.
+Shelby also joined General Harrison in pursuing the retreating British troops led by Major-General Henry Procter and the Indian leader Tecumseh into Canada, defeating them and killing Tecumseh at the Battle of the Thames.

 Almost all the American soldiers at the Battle of Wild Cat Creek, fought in northern Indiana, were residents of the Hopkinsville, Kentucky area in southwestern Kentucky.

 Homefront

 Kentucky helped supply the war.
 A major supply depot for the war was at Newport, Kentucky.
 Dubbed Newport Barracks, the staging area would later serve as a supply depot for conflicts with Mexico later in the century.
 Saltpeter was heavily mined in Carter County and at the Great Saltpeter Cave in Rockcastle County.
 But the most notable mining was at Mammoth Cave, whose saltpeter, considered exceptional quality, was numbered at 570,000 pounds produced during the war.

 The war also affected the state's economy.
-Due to the inability to trade during the war with Britain, "rudimentary manufacturing" was spurred during the timeframe.
+Due to the inability to trade with Britain during the war, "rudimentary manufacturing" was spurred during the timeframe.
 To help pay for the war, a distilled spirits excise tax was levied during the war, and would not end until 1817.
 The next such tax would not be levied until the Civil War in 1862.

-Future Kentucky governors
+Future governors

 The War of 1812 had a lasting effect on Kentucky.
 One consequence was that the Shawnee never again challenged white control of the state.
 Also, a number of Kentucky's future leaders served in the war.
 Counting Isaac Shelby's second term, which began just after the outbreak of hostilities, six consecutive governors of Kentucky were veterans of the war.
 Later governors Charles A. Wickliffe and John J. Crittenden also served as aides-de-camp in the war.
 Twenty-two of Kentucky's one hundred twenty counties are named for participants in the War of 1812, including nine that were named after soldiers killed at the Battle of River Raisin.